pyrsmk/run/README.md

 run help
 ```

+> Note that `run` is displaying the help screen by default when no task is specified.

 ## Writing tasks

 Now, you need to write your `Runfile.rb` in your project.
 Here's a simple example: